Rishadd/Energy-Efficient-CPU-with-FPU-and-Crypto-Core/doc/Custom ISA Core.md

 The objective of this project is to design and implement a custom Instruction Set Architecture (ISA) and its corresponding processor using Verilog HDL.
 The ISA must be defined such that all instructions are 16 bits wide, and the processor includes 8 General Purpose Registers (GPRs).
 Find the specifications of the instructions of the ISA linked [here](https://docs.google.com/spreadsheets/d/18On-sn_LSf54qCVk8wgvnJ0nMea1kv3EHVJAyhfKcl8/edit?gid=1331383528#gid=1331383528)
+Find a list of compiled instructions here to help test your processor:

 ---